“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 Their origin is ancient: according to some, the orecchiette date back to the Middle Ages between the twelfth and thirteenth centuries in the area of Sannicandro di Bari.

-Already at that time, in fact, with the Apulian durum wheat, an artisanal pasta of durum wheat was produced from the circular shape and hollowed in the centre with thumb pressure.
+Already at that time, in fact, with the Apulian durum wheat, an artisanal pasta of durum wheat was produced from a circular shape and hollowed in the centre with thumb pressure.

 In the Apulian region, there are also the strascinati often confused with the orecchiette because very similar; the difference between the two kinds of pasta consists that the strascinati are larger, therefore the 1.5 cm pieces and more flat, that is without the dome, also the strascinati go well with vegetables while the orecchiette marries with ragù and sauces and lend themselves to being baked.